Better pricing & product strategy

-for SaaS, AI/ML, startups, legaltech, marketplaces, edtech, apps, martech, browser extensions & technology companies
+for SaaS, AI/ML, startups, legaltech, marketplaces, edtech, apps, martech, browser extensions, logistics & ERPs, e-commerce, retail tech & technology companies

 What is pricing & product strategy?